 Changing the water regularly does four things:

 If the pH drops below 7.0, the nitrate level rises above 20 ppm (parts per million), or the ammonia level is above zero, a partial water change is required.

 I've seen overfed, cramped Goldfish thriving because the owner made frequent water changes.

-Use a multi-purpose test kit to test how often you need to make partial water changes.
+Use a multi-purpose test kit to learn how often you need to make partial water changes.
 How often will depend on the size of your pond or aquarium, the amount of food going in, and the number and size of fish being kept.

 Just because water is clear doesn’t mean the pH, ammonia, and nutrient levels are safe.